Point 8. THE GUARD HOUSE

 It was a rectangular building which was also measured out in perticae, with an internal length of 8.8m (3 perticae), divided into two symmetrical rooms.
 To the north the rooms were closed off by a partition wall where the entrance would have been.

 Buildings of this type were primarily defensive, but also served to house soldiers and store weapons or provisions.
 It is to be supposed that access to the upper floors was by removable ladders, and the guard house was probably over 5-6 metres high.

 Images: Hypothetical floor plan of guard house structures

-Illustration in colour: Axonometric view of the Cerretanian house showing its interior
+Illustration: Axonometric projection of the guard house showing its interior